FREE WORK PLANNER

 Turn your photos into wall art using only a Sharpie!

 PPP Contributor Laura made this gorgeous Sharpie Art this past week – I love how beautiful it turned out and I can't wait to try this one myself!

-This would make the PERFECT personalized gift for a loved one for Christmas – and it's pretty easy to do too.
+This would make the PERFECT personalized gift for a loved one for Mother's Day or Father's Day – and it's pretty easy to do too.

 Looking for a fun and unique way to display your family photos around your home?
 Here’s a quick DIY to turn your photos into gorgeous artwork!
 These sketches look very “artsy” and would make a great gift for anyone special 🙂

 - Sharpie pen (This Ultra Fine Point pack is best)

 This Sharpie DIY portrait takes less than 10 minutes and gives you a beautiful sketch of your favorite photos.
 Just tape your picture to a window and trace it!
 It’s easy, fun, and will get your creative juices flowing…

 Decide which photos you’d like to give an artsy makeover.
 For this project, avoid photos that are a direct shot of someone’s face as it can be hard to get facial features just right.
 Instead, search for some of your out-of-the-box photos (someone hugging, cuddles between kiddos, your family’s hands together, etc).
 If you don’t have one you like, you can always snap some new pictures!

 Idea: Break out your wedding photos and look for some of the detail shots like your bouquet or rings!